Skip to Main Content

 The MWU Student Handbook explains "Academic Honesty" in Appendices 1-4.
 Plagiarism is an act of Academic Misconduct.

-Plagiarism: Presenting as one’s own the work of another without proper acknowledgment; deceitful practice, utilizing a substitute or acting as a substitute in any academic evaluation, of knowingly permitting one’s work to be submitted by another person without the instructor’s authorization.
+Plagiarism: Presenting as one's own the work of another, including AI (artificial intelligence) generated work, without proper acknowledgement; deceitful practice, utilizing a substitute or acting as a substitute in any academic evaluation, of knowingly permitting one's work to be submitted by another person without the instructor's authorization.

 Littlejohn Hall